elix/rfcs/proposals/0000-mixins.md

 ## Waiting for all prototypes to finish method invocation

-Consider a mixin has a `foo` method, and would like to ensure that work will happen after *all* prototypes along the chain have performed their `foo` work.
+Consider a mixin that has a `foo` method, and would like to ensure that work will happen after *all* prototypes along the chain have performed their `foo` work.

     const MyMixin = (base) => class MyMixin extends base {
       foo() {